karlh001/defiant-fg/README.md

 FG uses the SHA-256 algorithm to generate hashes.
 For example the word "DEFIANT-FG" run through SHA-256 will become: 2948a9654f6276d7de69e60c9304ece662f9ba17c667e6dfcd4dacf38661192b.
 If I change the last character from "G" to "g" and run again, the hash will completely change: 121089879462d657a7938d8e44b909d6cabfde31f525a13c04be0a534ee61f5e

-## Install and Download
+## Download and Install

-This read me is desgined to be brief to allow you to start enjoying FG as soon as possible.
+This read me is designed to be brief to allow you to start enjoying FG as soon as possible.
 For more detail, please read the [manual](https://karlhunter.co.uk/defiant/).

 ## Download